jomarbarnobal/medium_clone/README.md

 Use postgresql

 ### How to run the test suite
-Is use rspec-rails with capybara and factorybot then faker <br />
+I use rspec-rails with capybara and factorybot then faker <br />
 run rspec